dy1z/docs/content/guides/2020-02-05-syntax-highlighting.md

 maizzle new syntax-highlight
 ```

-That will create a `syntax-highlight` at your current location, clone the [Starter](https://github.com/maizzle/maizzle) in it and install NPM dependencies for you.
+That will create a `syntax-highlight` folder at your current location, clone the [Starter](https://github.com/maizzle/maizzle) in it, and install NPM dependencies for you.

 OK, now open the `syntax-highlight` folder in your editor.